jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 #### Example: matrix inversion

 Suppose $Y = f(X) = X^{-1}$.
-We can derive the pushforward using the definition of the inverse: $X Y = I$, where $I$ is the identity matrix.
+We can derive the pushforward using the definition of the inverse: $X Y = I$, where $I$ is the identity matrix, as an implicit definition of $Y$ as a function of $X$.
 We can follow the same procedure as before, beginning by perturbing $X \rightarrow X + \delta X$ and $Y \rightarrow Y + \delta Y$:

 $$